Karma - the Eternal Account

 When one contemplates the vast and all-encompassing nature of the karma theory, it naturally raises the question — is it truly possible to transcend karma and attain moksha ?

-Sanatana dharma provides multiple paths to transcend karma, including Karma Yoga, Bhakti Yoga, Raja yoga, and Jnana Yoga.
+Sanatana dharma provides multiple paths to achieve this, including Karma Yoga, Bhakti Yoga, and Jnana Yoga.

 In Baba’s sampradaya (tradition), sharanagati (true surrender) to the Guru is the path to transcend karma and attain moksha.